 This course examines the fundamental underlying scientific concepts utilized in the creation and development of biomedical products.
 Topics to be covered include the structure and function of biomolecules, such as proteins, enzymes, carbohydrates, lipids, and DNA, as well as the structure and function of cellular components, such as membranes, vesicles, organelles, and the cytoskeleton.
 In addition, students will examine the complexities of metabolism, DNA replication, transcription, translation, signal transduction mechanisms, apoptosis, the cell cycle, and cancer.
 Please note that this course does not count toward requirements for the master’s degree in either biotechnology or regulatory science and is required as a prerequisite course for some students entering the Master of Science in Regulatory Science.
 Pre-requisites: one year of college chemistry and one year of college biology or permission of program director.
 S

-This course explores the roles of essential biological molecules, focusing on protein chemistry while also covering lipids and carbohydrates.
-It provides a systematic and methodical application of general and organic chemistry principles.
-Students examine the structure of proteins, their function, their binding to other molecules, and the methodologies for the purification and characterization of proteins.
-Enzymes and their kinetics and mechanisms are covered in detail.
-Metabolic pathways are examined from thermodynamic and regulatory perspectives.
-This course provides the linkage between the inanimate world of chemistry and the living world of biology.
+This course explores the essential roles of key biological molecules: proteins, lipids, and carbohydrates.
+It provides a systematic and methodical application of general and organic chemistry principles, particularly as applied to protein biochemistry.
+Students examine the structure, function, and regulation of a wide variety of proteins, and also the techniques and laboratory methods used to purify and characterize proteins.
+Enzyme mechanisms, kinetics and inhibition are covered in detail.
+Major pathways for carbohydrate metabolism are examined from thermodynamic and regulatory perspectives.
+This course illuminates the links between the disciplines of chemistry and biology.

 This course provides a comprehensive overview of the key concepts in molecular biology.
 Topics to be covered include nucleic acid structure and function, DNA replication, transcription, translation, chromosome structure, and the remodeling and regulation of gene expression in prokaryotes and eukaryotes.
 Extended topics to be covered include methods in recombinant DNA technology, microarrays, and microRNA.